SkyRiver-2000/2048-api/README.md

 * The training is completely offline, which makes the solution simple.
 * The convolution structure of my network is a novel combination of two CNNs.
 * The performance of my agent is excellent and stable.
+* The operation of generating log files and analyzing data is efficient and simple.

 My submission, 1945.6 @10 times, is only one step from 10 victories.
 However, it is really a pity that I have no luck to produce a perfect log file.
 Due to time limit, I haven't try unlimited or harder mode and I'd like work on it in the future.